phanerka/link-stash/Coding/How to-/add new shader.md

 **Exploring existing shaders:** [[Assets#Shaders|here]]

+*WARNING: this page is on hiatus, some guides may be outdated.
+I want to make own shader later to confirm everything myself.*
 ### Prerequisites
 You need unity with same version of rain world (check [[Unity version|here]] for more info)